mfrankz/palmer_penguins/README.md

 # Data tidying, visualization, and analysis with the Palmer Penguins Dataset
-This tutorial uses a model comparison approach to analyze a publicly available dataset in R. Tidyverse tools are used for data cleaning, and ggplot2 and the performance library are used for data visualization.
+This tutorial demonstrates how to use a model comparison approach with a publicly available dataset in R. Tidyverse tools are used for data cleaning, and ggplot2 and the performance library are used for data visualization.

 To begin, we will load packages and import the dataset